 Take insights from the creative team, designers, legal team and medical team (if any) about how the designing should be.
 Make sure that members give constructive feedback on designs and communicate their ideas with each other.

 4. Mockup And Review

-After the basic sketching and designing of the artwork is done, the creative team must work together with the designers to create a mockup design.
+After the basic sketching and designing of the artwork is done, the creative team must work together with the designers to create a mockup design, utilizing Creative Operations.
 It helps the team understand what elements of the designs must be added or removed.
 This designing process should also be used to decide on the color scheme, font size and style, and the textures.

 The mockup must then be reviewed for any irregularities, spelling errors, inconsistency with brand’ssoftware image etc. The legal team must see that all the guidelines are followed and the label or packaging is compliant.

 Workflows and checklists give a systematic approach to the designing process and are great when you are looking at a number of regulatory guidelines to follow.
 They make the process faster and also increase accountability among members.

 Workflows allow you to keep a check on the steps to be taken at each stage of designing.
 These workflows can be reused for a design requiring similar steps to be followed.

 Checklists ensure that you never miss out on any guideline and include all the necessary information on the labels and packaging.
 You must customize these checklists according to the brand and the product.